Department of Military Affairs State Human Resources Practice and Procedure Manual

 II.
 Scope

-The provisions of this policy are applicable to all Non-Exempt permanent, project, and limited term positions at the Department of Military Affairs (DMA).
+The provisions of this policy are applicable to all state Non-Exempt permanent, project, and limited term positions at the Department of Military Affairs (DMA).

 III.
 Definitions

-Appointing Authority: The Adjutant General (TAG), or designee
+Appointing Authority: The Adjutant General (TAG), or designee.

 Fair Labor Standards Act (FLSA): FLSA is a federal law administered by the Department of Labor (DOL).
 The DOL establishes minimum wage, overtime pay eligibility, child labor standards, and record keeping standards affecting full-time and part-time workers in the private sector and in federal, state and local governments.